azuline/rose/README.md

 Rosé's virtual filesystem organizes your music library by the metadata in the music tags.
 The quality of the virtual filesystem depends on the quality of the tags.

-Thus, Rosé also provides the following functions to improve the tags of your music library:
+Thus, Rosé also provides a text-based interface for manually modifying metadata and a rules engine for bulk updating metadata to improve the tags of your music library.

-1. A text-based interface for manually modifying metadata,
-2. A rules engine for bulk updating metadata,
-3. And metadata importing from third-party sources.

 The rules engine allows you to pattern match tracks in your music library and apply tag changes to them.
 For example: